fernanluyano/db-zpark/README.md

     - Select the uploaded JAR
     - Set the Main class name to your object that extends WorkflowTask (e.g., `com.mycompany.myapp.MyDataProcessor`)
-    - Like before, you can create several tasks pointing at different entry points (main classes) extending WorkflowTask, if desired.
+    - You can create several tasks pointing at different entry points (main classes) extending WorkflowTask, if desired.
 5. **Configure cluster settings** as needed for your workload

 This approach allows you to take advantage of Databricks workflow orchestration while leveraging all the benefits of db-zpark's structured task architecture.